tomcarman/sf-raven/README.md

 - Uses the latest version of [oclif](https://oclif.io/blog/2022/01/12/announcing-oclif-v2/).
 - Commands now follow the [sf command structure](https://github.com/salesforcecli/cli/wiki/Design-Guidelines#Command-Structure) guidelines - `<topic> <action> <resource | sub-action> [flags]`.
 For example:
   - `info:fields` becomes `object display fields`
-  - `utils:event:listen` becomes `event subscribe`.
+  - `utils:event:listen` becomes `event subscribe`
 - Code now meets ESlint rules for TypeScript, including the Salesforce CLI Plugin custom rules.
 - The [Salesforce tooling / documentation](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin) for building custom plugins has matured a lot over the past couple years, which will make it easier to update the plugin going forward.

-More commands will be ported/added over time.
-See [Todo](#Todo).
+More commands will be ported/added over time - see [Todo](#Todo).

 ## Command Quick Reference

-See further down for full details, usage, examples etc.
+Full details, usage, examples etc are further down, or can be accessed via `--help` on the commands.

 #### sf raven object display